 17 – The Danube Delta

-If fishing is your thing then you want to schedule a trip through fall to enjoy larger grabs.
-Housings are plenty but choose Airbnb, which are more economical and offer an actual experience.
+If fishing is your thing, then you want to schedule a trip through fall to enjoy larger grabs.
+Housings are plenty but choose Airbnb, which is more economical and offers an actual experience.

 18 – Timisoara